The Quil Compiler¶

 target device, the compiler will rearrange the qubits so that execution becomes possible.
 In order to

-help the user understand what rearrangement may have been done, the compiler emits comments at various
+help the user understand what rearrangement may have been done, the compiler emits two forms of

 In addition, you have some control over how the compiler constructs its